Komodo/KomodoEdit/README.md

  * Install [version 1.9.0 of "MozillaBuild-$ver.exe"](http://ftp.mozilla.org/pub/mozilla.org/mozilla/libraries/win32/) package into *the default dir*
    (i.e. "C:\mozilla-build").

+   * Once installed remove the wget and hg directories
+   * Download version 2.2.0 and install it to a temp directory, then copy the wget directory from 2.2 to the 1.9 install directory

  * Install the [latest ActivePerl](http://downloads.activestate.com/ActivePerl/releases/).

+ * Install Mercurial

 See <http://developer.mozilla.org/en/docs/Windows_Build_Prerequisites> for
 more details on Windows build prerequisites.
 However, following the above